ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 ## Testing

-1. `DELETE` after a successful `onCreate` removes the file.
-2. `MOVE` after a successful `onCreate` places the file under `moveTo`, creating missing directories.
-3. `MOVE` with `preserveSubDirs: true` on a recursive listener keeps the subdirectory path; with `false` it does not.
-4. `DELETE` and `MOVE` after `onCreate` returns an error, and after it panics.
-5. `DELETE` and `MOVE` on `onModify` after success, after an error, and after a panic.
-6. Only one of `afterProcess` and `afterError` runs when both are set.
+1. `DELETE` and `MOVE` after success, after an error, and after a panic, on `onCreate` and on `onModify`; only one of the two actions runs when both are set.
-7. An entry that already exists at the destination causes the move to fail and leaves the source in place.
-8. A create event for a directory or for a symbolic link runs the remote function but skips the action.
-9. The action is skipped without error when the remote function has already moved the file.
-10. `onDelete` is invoked for the delete event caused by an action, both in the service that configured the action and in a second service on the same listener that carries no annotation.
-11. Attach fails for the annotation on `onDelete`, for an empty `moveTo`, for a `moveTo` that exists and is not a directory, for `moveTo` equal to the watched directory, for `moveTo` inside a recursively watched directory, for a `moveTo` symbolic link that points into a recursively watched directory, and for a second service configuring the same remote function on the same listener.
-12. Attach succeeds for a subdirectory of a non-recursive watched directory.
-The first move creates it; the directory create event runs the remote function and skips the action.
-13. A relative `moveTo` resolves against the working directory.
+2. `preserveSubDirs` `true` and `false` on a recursive listener; no effect on a non-recursive listener.
-14. A computed destination inside a recursively watched directory fails and is logged.
+3. Missing destination directories are created; an existing entry at the destination fails the move; a computed destination inside a recursively watched directory fails the move.
-15. An action failure other than a collision, such as `DELETE` in a directory without write permission, is logged and leaves the file in place.
+4. Directory and symbolic-link events skip the action; a file already moved by the remote function skips the action; an action failure such as `DELETE` without write permission is logged and leaves the file in place.
-16. A file that produces a create event and a modify event, both with actions: the first action removes the file and the second is skipped.
+5. The delete event caused by an action reaches every attached service, including one with no annotation.
+6. Each attach-time rejection listed under Behavior, and success for a subdirectory of a non-recursive watched directory, including the create event for that directory.
-17. Two services on one listener, one with an action on `onCreate` and one without: both remote functions run with the file in place, then the file is acted on once.
+7. Two services on one listener, one with an action and one without; a create followed by a modify event on one file; two listeners on one directory.
-18. An annotation with neither field set is accepted and configures nothing.
+8. An annotation with neither field set; detach and re-attach of the configuring service; a relative `moveTo`.
-19. After a service is detached, another service can configure the same remote function.
-20. A listener whose services carry no annotation behaves as before.
+9. A listener whose services carry no annotation behaves as before.
-21. Compiler plugin: the annotation is accepted on `onCreate` and `onModify`, rejected on `onDelete`, rejected on a second service configuring the same remote function on the same listener, recognized through an import alias, and a user-defined annotation with the same name is not flagged.
+10. Compiler plugin: accepted on `onCreate` and `onModify`, rejected on `onDelete` and on a second service configuring the same remote function on the same listener, recognized through an import alias, and a user-defined annotation with the same name is not flagged.

 Moves across file systems are not covered by automated tests.

 ## Risks and Assumptions

 - A create event may arrive before the writer has finished, and each write may produce a further modify event.
 This proposal assumes each file is complete when its event is delivered.
 Producers write the file outside the watched directory, on the same file system, and move it into the watched directory when complete.
 - A move across file systems is a copy followed by a delete and is not atomic.
-On Linux and macOS, if the copy fails, no partial destination is left and the source stays in place; if the copy succeeds but the source cannot be deleted, the copy is removed and the source stays in place.
+On Linux and macOS, a failed copy leaves no partial destination.
+A failed source delete after a successful copy removes the copy.
+The source stays in place in both cases.
 On Windows, if the copy succeeds but the source cannot be deleted, both files remain, and a later action on the same file follows the collision rule.
 - The process needs write permission on the directory containing the file, on `moveTo`, and on any directory it creates under `moveTo`.
 - A listener whose services carry no annotation is unaffected.